mattobrien415/blog/content/deep learning/boxing_003.md

 We are seeing that when we stick with 0.90 we earn \$292.00, from a net investment of \$1,300.

-Finally, let's see what the plot looks like when we view all these results simultaneously:
+Finally, let's see what the plot looks like when we view most of these results simultaneously:

 ![functions](https://github.com/mobbSF/blog/blob/master/images/functions.png?raw=true)